GaryStanton/ColdThumbs/README.md

 ColdThumbs will resize the image and store a copy of it in a local cache folder.
 Cached filenames are hashed with image properties, ensuring that if the source file changes a new version will be cached automatically.
 The resulting instance of `extendedImage` contains the location of the cached image.

+### Demo
+Get up and running with a local demo, by running `box install` in the ColdThumbs folder.
+The demo includes some example code, a test suite and API documentation.
+You can also find a live demo hosted at: http://www.simianenterprises.co.uk/ColdThumbs